SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 There are various ways a UI Map can be implemented.
 One could create a class or struct which only stores public String variables each storing a locator.
 Alternatively, a text file storing key value pairs could be used.
-In Java, a properties file containing key/value pairs is probably best method.
+In Java, a properties file containing key/value pairs is probably the best method.

-Consider a property file *prop.properties* which assigns as 'aliases' reader-friendly identifiers for UI elements from the previous example.
+Consider a properties file *prop.properties* which assigns as 'aliases' reader-friendly identifiers for UI elements from the previous example.

 .. code-block:: text